 Despite fearing knee replacement, you need to do something.
 Your knee hurts and therapy, injections, and the high doses of motrin you take daily (which your doctor told you would ruin your kidneys and might cause a G.I. bleed) has not worked.

-After looking through your options you come to the conclusion that regenerative medicine might be the answer.
-You see how this could help with the pain and you’ve been told it could regenerate your tissues, and possibly heal your arthritis.
+After looking through your options you come to the conclusion that cellular therapy might be your answer.
+You see how this could help with the pain and you’ve been told it may even help heal your tissues.
 Prior to having the procedure you decide to run it by your physician and are surprised to hear that he tells you NOT to go through with the procedure.
 “Don’t do it” he says.
 “There are no studies to prove this can work.”
 “We need more research and many of these clinics are simply out for the money” your doctor stresses.